Get Started for SQL Server

 }

-By default, the primary column is used as a qualifier, but you can customize the qualifiers with other columns.
+By default, the primary column is used as a qualifier.
+Custom qualifiers can also be specified.

 var person = new Person